Using an Anamorphic Lens for Portrait Photography

 How To De-Squeeze Anamorphic Images

 You might notice your final images or footage with any anamorphic lens have a "squeezed" look.
-Due to its technical functions so that a broader range of aspect ratios could fit within a standard film frame, the anamorphic lens squeezes the image (and the bokeh) into an oval shape.
+Due to its technical functions, which allow a broader range of aspect ratios to fit within a standard film frame, the anamorphic lens squeezes the image (and the bokeh) into an oval shape.
 To restore the bokeh to its original form, it is necessary to "de-squeeze" the frame.
+Here's a step-by-step guide on how to do this in Lightroom:

 Step One: In Lightroom, edit your squeezed images with your preferred profile or preset.